typebytes/angular-checklist/content/ngrx/do-not-put-everything-in-the-store.md

 # Problem

 NgRx/Store (or Redux in general) provides us with a lot of great features and can be used in a lot of use cases.
-In some cases however, this pattern can be overkill.
-Implementing it means we get the downsides without the benefits.
+But sometimes this pattern can be overkill.
+Implementing it means we get the downside of using Redux (a lot of extra code and complexity) without benefiting of the upsides (predictable state container and unidirectional data flow).

 # Solution